DSpace/RestContract/patch.md

 ### Remove
 The remove operation is expected to be supported by all the endpoints that implement the Patch method for all the json path not flagged as **READ-ONLY**.
 Support for remove operation is expected to be provided also to the array index path level for each attribute or list where position is meaningful.
-This include for instance the metadata values or the uploaded bitstreams so that an author or a bitstrems can be removed individually.
+This include for instance the metadata values or the uploaded bitstreams so that an author or a bitstream can be removed individually.
 The path specified will be nullified deleting all the children objects if any.

 ### Replace